Spectral Characteristics of the Microwave Emission by the Spin Hall Nano-Oscillator

+We now focus our analysis on the spectral characteristics of the low-frequency peak at $I=I_P$.
+Figure~\ref{fig4}(d) shows the dependence of the linewidth on $T_a$ at $I=I_P$.
+It remains approximately constant at $T_a<150$~K, but rapidly increases at larger $T_a$.
+This dependence is qualitatively different from the effects of thermal fluctuations on the linewidth of a single-mode oscillation~\cite{silva,nonlin-oscil}, suggesting that the additional higher-frequency mode that appears at high temperatures and currents has a significant effect on the spectral characteristics of the oscillation.
+Indeed, exponential dependence of linewidth on temperature was also observed in some measurements of spin-valve nano-oscillators, and was identified with thermally activated transition between dynamical modes~\cite{sankey,schneider}.
+Based on the two-state fluctuation model, we were able fit the data by using $A+B*exp(-E_b/k_BT)$ with the best-fit value of $90$~meV for the energy barrier $E_b$ between the two states [curve in Fig.~\ref{fig4}(d)].

+Analysis of the microwave generation power provides additional evidence for the two-mode effects.
+Figure~\ref{fig4}(e) shows the temperature dependence of the integrated power $P_{mw}$ under the low-frequency peak at $I=I_P$, normalized by $\Delta RI_P^2$ to eliminate the effects of the variations of AMR and applied current on the microwave generation.
+This normalized quantity characterizes average oscillation amplitude of the active device area.
+The amplitude remains approximately constant at $T_a<120$~K, but decreases by almost an order of magnitude at $T_a=240$~K. These behaviors are correlated with the variations of the linewidth [Fig.\ref{fig4}(e)], consistent with the decrease of the average oscillation amplitude due to the fluctuations between two dynamical modes.

-To summarize, we have demonstrated emission of coherent microwaves due to magnetization oscillation induced by a local pure spin current in a Py/Pt bilayer.
-The spin current is generated by the spin Hall effect in Pt, and the observed microwave emission is caused by the anisotropic magnetoresistance of Py.
-The oscillation frequency was always lower than the frequency of the ferromagnetic resonance, confirming that the oscillation mode is a self-localized standing wave.
+To summarize, we have demonstrated emission of coherent microwaves due to the magnetization oscillation induced by a local pure spin current in a Py/Pt bilayer, which is converted into a microwave signal due to the anisotropic magnetoresistance of Py.
+The oscillation frequency was always lower than the frequency of the ferromagnetic resonance, confirming that the oscillation mode is a self-localized standing spin-wave.
 The dependence of the oscillation characteristics on current was remarkably similar to the spin-valve nano-oscillators.
-However, their variation with temperature was different from the traditional magnetic nano-oscillators, indicating a significant temperature dependence of both the spin Hall effect and of the magnetization dynamics.
-Oscillators driven by pure spin currents provide significant potential benefits compared to the traditional spin valve-based spin torque nano-oscillators, since they can utilize non-conducting magnetic layers, and their efficiency is not limited by the magnitude of the angular momentum of electron.
+However, we observe a strong increase of the oscillation linewidth with temperature correlated with the emergence of an additional higher-frequency oscillation mode.
+These results provide insight into the complexity of the dynamical magnetization states induced by the local spin currents, suggesting that nonlinear dynamical phenomena in nanoscale magnetic systems are still not well understood.

-This work was supported by the NSF Grant ECCS-1218419.
+We thank Rongying Jin for the magnetic property measurements of the films used in our study.
+This work was supported by the NSF Grants ECCS-1218419 and DMR-1218414.